Drain Backup Cleaning Service in Toronto

 If your drain begins to back up, you’ll need to take action immediately.
 The first thing you need to do is turn off any running water in your house.
 Adding more water to the problem will just make the backup worse and raise the risk of damage.
 Once the water is off, pick up the phone and call a professional.
 New Canadian Drain has 24 hour emergency services.
 No matter what time of day your drain starts to back up, we’ll be ready to help.

-When you’ve gotten a hold of a professional, it’s time to have the problem assessed.
+When you’ve got a hold of a professional, it’s time to have the problem assessed.
 Your plumber will be able to find the source of the problem and will take steps to fix it immediately.

 The most important thing for you to do from that point forward is to ensure any messes have been cleaned properly.
-Because backups can output sewage or bacteria from grey water, it’s important to clean up.
+Because backups can output sewage or bacteria from greywater, it’s important to clean up.
 Once all standing water and sediment is removed from the afflicted area, things should be cleaned with bleach.
 Using half a tablespoon of bleach for each gallon of water will do the trick.
 Scrub down any surface that made contact with backup waste with this mixture.
 This will sanitize your surfaces and ensure your safety.

 Give us a call if you need help with a backup in the Toronto area.
 New Canadian Drain is ready anytime to send a professional your way.